kjolley/BIGSdb_sync/README.md

 ```

 ## Adding new alleles
-Use the `add_new_seqs` argument to retrieve and add new alleles to the local
+Use the `--add_new_seqs` argument to retrieve and add new alleles to the local
 database.
 You can use the `--loci` and `--schemes` filters to restrict the
 loci to update.
 You can also limit the update to only those modified in the
 last X days using the `--reldate` argument, e.g.